TechFinJobs/Project1-Navigation/Report.md

 # Learning Algorithm

 Prior to advent of deep neural networks, value-based models use Q-tables in order to induce optimal policies.
-However, this approach has serious limitations since the size of Q-tables become too large to process when dealing with large state spaces.
+However, this approach has serious limitations since the size of Q-tables become too large to process when dealing with huge state spaces.
 Deep neural networks come into play to rescue this problem.
 Deep neural networks allow for approximation of Q-values even in very large state spaces.
 The value-based algorithms using deep neural networks to approximate Q-values are called Deep Q networks (DQN).

 ### Building a deep neural network (see the file `model.py`)
 In order to implement DQN in practice you first need to model a deep neural network that will be used for Q-value approximations.
 The file `model.py` shows the whole process of building a deep neural network.
 The file `model.py` employs Pytorch’s typical approach of building a neural network.
 Thus if you are familiar with Pytorch, the whole process will make sense immediately.